Skip to main content

 ...

-The associated metadata says that the class attribute target_od is a float, is editable via MQTT (so it can be changed using the web interface), and it has units od.
+The associated metadata says that the class attributes target_normalized_od and exchange_volume_ml are floats, are editable via MQTT (so they can be changed using the web interface), and have units.

 Next, we define how to initialize our automation class.
 Here we can add settings we want to accept from the user: what is our initial target optical density.
 Note the boilerplate **kwargs, and super() are important.